-For more details please refer to the Security Target [6] and Security Target Lite [8], chapter 7.
+For more details please refer to the Security Target [6], chapter 7.

-The assets to be protected by the TOE are defined in the Security Target [6] and Security Target Lite [8], chapter 3.1.1.
+The assets to be protected by the TOE are defined in the Security Target [6], chapter 3.1.
 Based on these assets the TOE Security Problem is defined in terms of Assumptions, Threats and Organisational Security Policies.
-This is outlined in the Security Target [6] and Security Target Lite [8], chapter 3.2 to 3.4.
+This is outlined in the Security Target [6], chapter 3.

-This certification covers the configurations of the TOE as outlined in chapter 8 (of this certification report).
+This certification covers the configurations of the TOE as outlined in chapter 8.

-The vulnerability assessment results as stated within this certificate do not include a rating for those cryptographic algorithms and suitable for encryption and decryption (see BSIG Section 9, Para.
+The vulnerability assessment results as stated within this certificate do not include a rating for those cryptographic algorithms and their implementation suitable for encryption and decryption (see BSIG Section 9, Para.
 4, Clause 2).